2006 IndyCar Series: Mid-season changes

 Following Dana's death in a practice crash leading up to the Toyota Indy 300, Jeff Simmons filled his seat starting from the Indy Japan 300.
 Carpenter, who was also involved in the crash that killed Dana, was deemed medically unfit to run the Honda Grand Prix of St. Petersburg; he was substituted by veteran open-wheel racing driver Roberto Moreno.
 During the Indy Japan 300, Enge—now a full-time driver in the A1 Grand Prix championship—drove in place of Cheever, who opted to compete in the Grand Am Rolex Sports Car Series race at Virginia International Raceway.

 Hemelgarn Racing ceased operations for the remainder of the season after a second-lap crash in the 90th Indianapolis 500 destroyed both of their cars, driven by Chesson and Jeff Bucknum.
-While Chesson was unable to secure a ride afterward, Bucknum replaced Giaffone at A .J.
-Foyt Racing beginning with the Firestone Indy 200.
-Before that same race, Cheever (whose team completed eight races, four more than initially expected) was forced to shut down his IndyCar operations due to a lack of funding.
+While Chesson was unable to secure a ride afterward, Bucknum replaced Giaffone at A. J. Foyt Racing beginning with the Firestone Indy 200.
+Before that same race, Cheever (whose team completed eight races, four more than initially expected) was forced to shut down his IndyCar Series operations due to a lack of funding.

-In the Watkins Glen Indy Grand Prix, Ryan Briscoe returned to IndyCar with Dreyer & Reinbold Racing for the first time since his fiery crash at Chicagoland Speedway in 2005.
+In the Watkins Glen Indy Grand Prix, Ryan Briscoe returned to the IndyCar Series with Dreyer & Reinbold Racing for the first time since his fiery crash at Chicagoland Speedway in 2005.
 An impressive third-place finish led to a continued partnership with the team in the Firestone Indy 200, the ABC Supply / A. J. Foyt Indy 225, and the Indy Grand Prix of Sonoma.
-For the final two oval races of the season, the Meijer Indy 300 and the Peak Antifreeze Indy 300, Lazier's seat was filled by Sarah Fisher in what marked her first IndyCar starts since the 2004 Indianapolis 500.
+For the final two oval races of the season, the Meijer Indy 300 and the Peak Antifreeze Indy 300, Lazier's seat was filled by Sarah Fisher in what marked her first career starts since the 2004 Indianapolis 500.

 Roth Racing shut down their Indy Pro Series program in May and intended to run the final ten races of the season with owner-driver Marty Roth, beginning at the Indianapolis 500.
 The team's plans were sidelined, however, after Roth crashed in practice and failed to qualify for the race.
 Roth still managed to run in the last three oval races of the season, beginning with the Firestone Indy 400.
 For the Peak Antifreeze 300, Dario Franchitti was substituted by Foyt IV, whose venture into the Busch Series prematurely ended due to poor results, after Franchitti suffered a concussion following a crash in qualifying for the Goodwood Revival.